oxc-project/oxc/README.md

   <ul>
     <li>Oxc parser is used</li>
     <li>AST visit is fast operation due to linear memory scan from the memory arena</li>
-    <li>Files are linted in parallel, so scales with the total number of CPU cores</li>
+    <li>Files are linted in a multi-threaded environment, so scales with the total number of CPU cores</li>
     <li>Every single lint rule is tuned for performance</li>
   </ul>
 </details>